Dan Reeves: Professional playing career

 The injury ended up hampering Reeves for the remainder of his career and limiting his abilities.
 Head coach Tom Landry started playing him in spots and asked him to become a player-coach, while being passed on the depth chart by Calvin Hill and Duane Thomas.
 Reeves remained in that role for three years, until he retired as an active player to become a full-time assistant coach on February 22, 1972.

 Reeves played eight seasons with the Dallas Cowboys, collected 1,990 rushing yards, 1,693 receiving yards, and 42 touchdowns.
 The Cowboys made the playoffs every year, reaching the Super Bowl twice and culminating in a 24–3 victory over the Miami Dolphins in Super Bowl VI following the 1971 season.

+He threw a touchdown pass in the Cowboys' losing effort in the legendary subzero Ice Bowl against the Green Bay Packers for the 1967 NFL title.
 In Super Bowl V with the Cowboys and Colts tied at 13 in the last two minutes, he let a pass go through his hands that was intercepted, setting up the Colts in Dallas territory.
 The Colts won the game on a 32-yard field goal from Jim O'Brien with five seconds left.
-He threw a touchdown pass in the Cowboys' losing effort in the legendary subzero Ice Bowl against the Green Bay Packers for the 1967 NFL title.
+In Super Bowl VI he collected 7 rushing yards as his team, Dallas Cowboys, won their first Super Bowl title, defeating Miami Dolphins.

 In 2010, Reeves was inducted into the Texas Sports Hall of Fame.